egerdem/Scattering/README.md

 # Sound Scattering from Spheres using Multipole Reexpansion

-This directory contains the python implementation described in the paper [1],  a computational technique for the solution of problems of wave scattering from multiple spheres.
-It uses the theory for the translation and reexpansion of multipole solutions of the Helmholtz equation for fast and exact recursive computation of the matrix elements.
+This directory implements [1], which develops a computational technique for the solution of problems of wave scattering from multiple spheres.
+It constructs the theory for the translation and reexpansion of multipole solutions of the Helmholtz equation for fast and exact recursive computation of the matrix elements.

 [1] Nail A. Gumerov, Ramani Duraiswami; Computation of scattering from   spheres using multipole reexpansion.
 J. Acoust.
 Soc.
 Am.
 1 December 2002; 112 (6): 2688–2701. https://doi.org/10.1121/1.1517253